 The first meeting, on December 2, was facilitated by Paul Simone, from Simone Collins Landscape Architecture, who, with a panel of consultants, offered some big-picture information about the property to 110 virtual attendees.
 The Parks Commission’s consultant team includes landscape architects, ecologists, biologists and sustainability experts.

-To get a sense of scale, consultant Sarah Leeper also from Simone Collins (and unless I am totally wrong, a 2018 or 2019 HVRSD grad – and grew up next door to Howell farm), presented a site context map of the 166 acres adjacent to the Ted Stiles Preserve at Baldpate Mountain. he “pit floor,” which is the lowest point of the property, is 8 acres in size at base and 116 feet below sea level.
+To get a sense of scale, consultant Sarah Leeper also from Simone Collins, presented a site context map of the 166 acres adjacent to the Ted Stiles Preserve at Baldpate Mountain.
+The “pit floor,” which is the lowest point of the property, is 8 acres in size at base and 116 feet below sea level.
 At its highest, the property reaches 300 feet in elevation resulting in “dramatic elevation changes” and views.
 To find all presentation materials, see this link.

 With regard to the ecological considerations, repair to “some or all of this highly disturbed landscape will definitely be one of the considerations for the site,” according to the Commission FAQ.
 At the meeting, it was described by consultants as a “massive construction site devoid of vegetation” with “dramatic views and landscape” offering a “unique opportunity.”